zhuzhu1999/zhuzhu1999.github.io/_includes/about/en.md

 Hi, I am zhuzhu, a mathematics and economics student.
-I take an interest in a bunch of things, ranging from pop and classical music, mystery fiction, and suspense movies, to cooking.
-I am an amateur in piano and hiking, planning to learn guitar and Japanese.
+I take an interest in a bunch of things, ranging from classical music and mystery fiction to suspense movies and cooking.
+I am an amateur in piano and hiking.
+I am learning guitar and Japanese.

 I'm currently learning website construction and data science as well as studying matching theory in economics.
 I am also passionate about acquiring something regarding the law.
 I got my BSc in mathematics and economics and MA with a focus on economics.
 I especially enjoy economic theory and mechanism design.

 Previously been in Amoy, Hong Kong, San Diego, etc., I am now located in Chicago, USA.